samschaf/team_Methylhomies/results/README.md

 ![Number of significant probes found in each type of analysis conducted](/results/Venndiagram/DMPs_venn.png)

-**conclusions**
+**Conclusions**
-correcting for cell type when examining cortex and cerebellum methylation differences may alter the number of significant probes and regions identified.
+Correcting for cell type when examining cortex and cerebellum methylation differences may alter the number of significant probes and regions identified.

-*single probe comparisons and Wilcoxon tests*
+*Single probe comparisons and Wilcoxon tests*

 **Aim**
-to show statistical differences between tissues regions in probes found only in the cell type corrected analysis, only in the non cell type corrected analysis and in both.
+To show statistical differences between tissues regions in probes found only in the cell type corrected analysis, only in the non cell type corrected analysis and in both.

 **inputs**